How do we pay parish share and are there any discounts?

-- Please do not change the way in which you calculate your Church Membership or Category because of such difficulties.
+- Please do not change the way in which you calculate your Church Regular Worshippers or Category because of such difficulties.

 - Please do contact us as soon as possible if you have any payment concerns – we can offer help if you need to look at reviewing your parish’s regular income / expenditure.

-- You can ask the Parish Resources and Development Advisers for help with preparing a programme to encourage increased giving, or with securing grants to help fund expensive building works.
+- You can ask the Giving and Funding Team for help with preparing a programme to encourage increased giving, or with securing grants to help fund expensive building works.

 What are the consequences to parishes of unpaid share?